darasus/ai-blog/content/slow-cooker-suppers-for-chilly-evenings.md

   hours.
 These recipes are perfect for the slow cooker because they can sit in liquid for hours without becoming mushy or breaking down.
 They include a chicken and rice dinner and a beef stew with soft potatoes.
+intro: >-
+  When the temperature drops and daylight hours shorten, it can feel like your day is over before it began.
+For many of us, that means spending more time at home and less time socializing or going out.
+Luckily, you can make your evenings cozier by turning to your trusty slow cooker.

+  With a slow cooker, you can come home to a warm meal after a long day at work or school.
+The appliance is perfect for preparing supper when you don’t want to spend a lot of time cooking in the evening.
+Preparing these slow-cooked suppers takes only a few minutes during the afternoon or early in the morning – then you can leave them alone while they cook!
 ---

 ## What should you put in your slow cooker?